AMOLF-Hybrid-Solar-Cells/DD-Approximation_CtJtCf/README.md

 5. **setup.py**:
 File that has to be run to compile the cbernoulli.py file
 5. **Tutorial.ipynb**:
-The jupyter notebook **Tutorial.ipynb**  provides a guide that explains some of the basic functionality of the approximation.
+The jupyter notebook **Tutorial.ipynb**  provides a guide that explains the basic functionality of the approximation.

 **Thanks for your interest in this work :-)**